Frequently Asked Questions

 While EW-Public/EW-Unified may be shared, you cannot redistribute EW-Govt to Foreign partners, however.
 This is not a matter of national security; it's simply the terms of the license under which we use the FIPS 140-2 crypto library.
 We are only permitted to give the library to Federal employees and contractors, and Foreign partners don't fall into that category.

 As the editions are interoperable using combinations of Public, Unified, and Govt should not be a problem.
 The only issue that might arise is if your EW-Govt has been customized to use escrow keys, in which case you should contact us.

 EW does not enforce any specific requirements about running in the 'en_US' locale, or typing passwords with an English keyboard, etc. However, it has not been localized to any languages, and receives minimal testing for execution environments outside of 'en_US'.
-However, if EW actually crashes under a non-English locale, that's definitely a bug and should be reported.
+That said, if EW actually crashes under a non-English locale, that's definitely a bug and should be reported.

 ...and my EW doesn't look like the screenshots in your manual.

 If your copy of Encryption Wizard Government Edition has been customized, it's entirely likely that the menus are a little different.
 That's to be expected and is not a bug.
 If you are not certain whether your edition is customized, it's easy to check:

 - on the command line, run with --version